All Episodes

 So we have sacrificed the law in order to go after someone who's very hated.

-So this notion that you could you're absolutely correct.
+So this notion that you're absolutely correct.

 Yeah.